-Look out for festivals and events
+Look out for Shillong festivals and events

 When I visited here, I was lucky enough for my visit to coincide with the Saras Fair.

 There’s actually a university here where students visit from all over and you can definitely tell it’s influenced the progression of the city.

-The Saras Fair was awesome as it had traditional entertainment, local Khasi food to try such as smoked meats and souvenirs to shop for like bamboo products.
+The Saras Fair was awesome as it had traditional entertainment, local Khasi food to try such as smoked meats, and souvenirs to shop for like bamboo products.

-Where and what to eat
+Where to eat in Shillong

-Whereas you hardly ever see pork being stocked in central India, so we end up having those anaemic looking chicken sausages and the like, pork is a local delicacy here.
+Whereas you hardly ever see pork being stocked in central India, so we end up having those anaemic-looking chicken sausages and the like, pork is a local delicacy here.

 Smoked meat is popular, especially in the Khasi tribe and a local favourite is pork with bamboo shoot.

 But, when I visited with one of my Indian traveller friend from the hostel, he had never tried it before!
 I couldn’t believe it.

-Although it was positively freezing as it was slighly open air, it was beautifully decorated.
+Although it was positively freezing as it was slightly open air, it was beautifully decorated.
 All the walls were made from bamboo and it made such a great vibe.

 The food was cheap, delicious and they delivered a massive portion so we shared!
 The waiters spoke really good English and were really friendly.
 I would highly recommend it.